clfougner/MouseExomeSequencing/README.md

 VariantCalling    Pipeline for variant calling (including preprocessing and annotation)
 `````

 The exome sequencing data I use for this project was generated using an Illumina HiSeq X10 with the Agilent SureSelect Mouse All Exon Kit.
-The tissue used was collected from FVB/N mice, which is reflected in the choice of SNP and indel files.
+The tissue used was collected from FVB/NJ mice, which is reflected in the choice of SNP and InDel files.
+All analyses are performed on a Unix-based operating system.